-Table 2.
+Table 17.2.
 Impacts of avoiding, reducing and replacing plastic in plastic catheter tubing

 There is no doubt that certain plastics play more important roles in our lives than others and this impact can be direct on the end-user or indirect giving benefits along various upstream parts of the supply chain.
 Important plastics are the ones that meet our physiological and safety hygiene factors.
 Of these important plastics the ones that we need, i.e., can’t do without, are the ones that have applications that can’t be avoided without serious detrimental impact to our lives and wellbeing and can’t be made out of something other than plastic on a scale large enough to satisfy the needs of a modern society.
-There are many examples of these in use in the areas of: Medicine and Health; Electronics; Utility services; Food provision, and; Transport.
+There are many examples of these in use in the areas of: medicine and health; electronics; utility services; food provision, and; transport.

-Medicine and Health
+17.4 Medicine and Health